 As hard as i try, I must admit: that childhood magic permeating that old rustic kitchen and every meal coming out of it, still eludes me to this day.
 But I keep trying…

-This heirloom tomato and cucumber salad has to be the best thing I ever ate!
+This heirloom tomato and cucumber salad is the best thing I ever ate!

 Easy to make, healthy, paleo and perfect for a crowd!